JPLMLIA/sudsconf/program/workshop.md

 # SUDS Workshop

 The SUDS Workshop is an invited opportunity for SUDS leaders across many institutions to define, prioritize, and unify vision, elements, and roles.
+Included below is our current draft of the workshop schedule, but it is still actively being developed.

 ## Monday, August 19th, 2024